MartowPillow/IsimaWipp/README.md

 run `setup.bat`

+> Wait until all pods are ready.
+You can check the status with `kubectl get pods`

-> Find the keycloak url with `minikube service wipp-keycloak` and use it for the following command
+run `minikube service wipp-keycloak` and use the url of the first opened window for the following command

 run `setup-part2.bat *keycloak_url*` (for cmd)<br>
 or  `setup-part2.ps1 *keycloak_url*` (for powershell)

-> Wait until all pods are ready.
-You can check the status with `kubectl get pods`

-`minikube service wipp-keycloak`

-> Add '/auth/' to the url.
+> That window should have changed into a WilfFly page.
+Add '/auth' to the url.
 Login with 'admin' 'admin'

 > Manually import the wipp-realm